Chart Color Schemes

 Toodyay ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Toodyay's cultural diversity was found to be below average, with 84.5% of its population being citizens born in Australia who speak English only at home.
-Christianity is the predominant religion in Toodyay, comprising 45.9% of the population.
-However, Judaism is not represented in Toodyay or across Rest of WA.
+Toodyay was found to have below average cultural diversity, with 84.5% of its population being Australian citizens, 77.0% born in Australia, and 96.5% speaking English only at home.
+The predominant religion in Toodyay is Christianity, comprising 45.9% of the population.
+However, Judaism is notably underrepresented compared to the rest of WA, with 0.0% of the population identifying as Jewish.

 Frequently Asked Questions - Diversity